CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 A corruption check for any character in a Ringwraith's company is modified by +2.

 {: .note }
-> **Clarification:** If more than one character in a company are forced to make corruption checks, the corruption checks are resolved one at a time in an order chosen by the player controlling the characters.
+> **Clarification:** If more than one character in a company is forced to make corruption checks, the corruption checks are resolved one at a time in an order chosen by the player controlling the characters.
 Each character tapped may only give a +1 modification to one corruption check, **not** to all of the corruption checks.
 >
 > **Clarification:** When the Audience with Sauron is called, a character may only tap to give a +1 corruption check modification to another character in the same company.